-A dynamic mixed-use community where students, faculty and staff can live locally and participate fully in the life of the campus
+A dynamic mixed-use community where students, faculty and staff live locally and participate fully in the life of the campus

 UC Davis West Village is a new campus neighborhood located on UC Davis land adjacent to the core campus in Davis, California.
 It is designed to enable faculty, staff and students to live near campus, take advantage of environmentally friendly transportation options, and participate fully in campus life.